 Viral hepatitis is most commonly caused by hepatitis viruses (especially hepatitis A, hepatitis B, and hepatitis C) and herpes viruses (cytomegalovirus, Epstein-Barr virus, varicella-zoster virus, herpes simplex virus).

 Common symptoms include fever, nausea, vomiting, fatigue, jaundice, right-upper-quadrant abdominal tenderness, and dark urine and pale stools.
 Extrahepatic manifestations may occur, particularly with chronic hepatitis.
 These include amenorrhea, arthritis, skin rash, vasculitis, thyroiditis, gynecomastia, glomerulonephritis, polyarteritis nodosa, and Sjögren’s syndrome.
-Complications of chronic hepatitis include cirrhosis, progressive liver failure, and development of hepatocellular carcinoma.
+Complications of chronic hepatitis include end-stage liver disease, decompensated cirrhosis, and development of hepatocellular carcinoma.

 Hepatitis B (HBV) generally causes a mild or subclinical acute hepatitis but may result in chronic hepatitis or an asymptomatic carrier state.
-Most symptoms last one to three months, although fatigue can last longer.
+Most symptoms last 1-3 months, although fatigue can last longer.
 Progression to chronic hepatitis is most common in perinatal infections and young children.
-Transmission occurs via blood and body fluids (e.g., unprotected sex, intravenous drug use, blood transfusions, tattoos, and body piercing).
-Sexual contact and IV drug use are the most common modes of transmission in the United States, whereas perinatal transmission is more common in developing countries and areas with high HBV prevalence.,,
+Transmission occurs via blood and body fluids (e.g., unprotected sex, intravenous drug use, blood transfusions, tattoos, body piercing).
+Sexual contact and intravenous drug use are the most common modes of transmission in the US, whereas perinatal transmission is more common in developing countries and areas with high HBV prevalence.,,

-Hepatitis C (HCV) is the most common cause of chronic hepatitis in the United States and the most common indication for liver transplantation.
+Hepatitis C (HCV) is the most common cause of chronic hepatitis in the US and the most common indication for liver transplantation.
 Acute hepatitis C is usually asymptomatic, but many cases do progress to chronic hepatitis.
-Hepatitis C patients usually do well for 20-25 years before developing cirrhosis, which occurs in about 20-30% of chronic cases.
+Hepatitis C patients may remain asymptomatic for 20-25 years before developing cirrhosis, which occurs in about 20-30% of chronic cases.
 Although transmission can occur via blood products, this route is much less common since universal blood screening for hepatitis was initiated in 1990.
 Intravenous drug use in adults and vertical transmission in infants are the most common causes of hepatitis C today.
 Transmission rate is higher in patients with concomitant HIV.

 Hepatitis D (HDV) is dependent on co-infection with the hepatitis B virus.
 If hepatitis D is acquired at the same time as hepatitis B, complete recovery can be expected.
 However, hepatitis D occurring as a superinfection in a hepatitis B patient can cause a syndrome of accelerated hepatitis, with progression to chronic hepatitis within weeks.
 Transmission occurs via blood and body fluids.